nickolasburr/git-follow/readme.md

 ### Usage

-**Display the first commit when the file was added to the repository and Git initiated following**
+**Display the first commit when the file was added to the repository and Git initiated tracking**

 ```shell
 git follow --first composer.json